 However there is controversy whether such a white paper filing is required, or is a “closer connection” more a question of fact.
 Additionally where joint taxpayers departing earlier choose to remain U.S. tax residents up to December 31 for tax minimization reasons, the IRS has the right to step in and terminate residency on that earlier departing date citing ‘closer connection’ status to a foreign country.

-Certain Nominal Presence- De Minimus Days Excluded from Residency Start or Ending Date:
+Certain Nominal Presence- De Minimis Days Excluded from Residency Start or Ending Date:

 Reg.
-301.7701(b)-4(c)(1) states that Days from more than one period of presence may be disregarded for purposes of determining an individual’s residency starting date or termination date so long as the total is not more than 10 days and you may not disregard any days that occur in a period of consecutive days.
+301.7701(b)-4(c)(1) states that days from more than one period of presence may be disregarded for purposes of determining an individual’s residency starting date or termination date so long as the total is not more than 10 days and you may not disregard any days that occur in a period of consecutive days.
 In essence period of consecutive day concept, makes the application of the disregarding of up to the 10 de minimis days easy on residency start but difficult theoretically to apply on residency end.

 Form 1040NR- U.S. Nonresident Alien tax Return- Who Must File/ Exceptions/ Other/ The 1040NR Form